 8oz fettuccine pasta

-1c Alfredo sauce (I just used the whole jar)
+1c Alfredo sauce (I just used the whole jar)2/3c roasted red pepper

 olive oil